valerii-zinchenko/inheritance-diagram/README.md

 This builds an inheritance diagram for a some node of interest.
 Initially it is designed to use in documentations with class description to show parent stack, child nodes and mixed in nodes.

 Nodes that contains `link` property will be highlighted and behave as usual link element to allow fast jumping to the next interested node in the documentation.
+Also it is possible to set the links to the external classes over `externalLinks` property, in order to have all links on a single diagram.

 ## Limitations